HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="amp-markup.png",
   caption="AMP markup types.",
   description="A column chart showing AMP implementations across all pages.
-AMP adoption is low across the sampled pageset.
-HTML Amp Attribute is used on 0.07% of desktop pages, and 0.19% of mobie.
+AMP adoption is low across the sampled dataset.
+HTML Amp Attribute is used on 0.07% of desktop pages, and 0.19% of mobile.
 HTML Amp & Emjoi Attribute is used on 0.01%, and 0.03% respectively, HTML Amp or Emjoi Attribute on 0.09% and 0.22%, and Rel Amp HTML Tag on 0.67% and 0.60%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1100298070&format=interactive", sheets_gid="1210998028", sql_file="markup-stats.sql"